menosgeze/Website2/content/_index.md

 2. The command `serve` will host a server in your computer
 3. The option `--minify` makes the output html code shorter.
 4. The option `--theme book` is the theme choice of this website.
-5. Open http://localhost:1313/ in your browser.
+5. I open http://localhost:1313/ in my browser to see a live preview.
 6. See [here](https://github.com/alex-shpak/hugo-book#configuration) for
    configuration for this particular theme: **book**